 4. Employment contracts must comply with Regents’ Rules 20202 Cash Compensation for Chief Administrative Officers, 20203 Cash Compensation for Key Executives, 20204 Determining and Documenting the Reasonableness of Compensation, and UTS144 Establishing Compensation for Highly Compensated Employees.

 5. All UT System academic institutions shall utilize the templates for employment agreements with athletic directors and coaches located at http://www.utsystem.edu/offices/general-counsel/general-law-agreements-and-forms.
 Employment agreements, revisions and extensions with athletic directors and coaches with a total annual compensation of less than $250,000 do not require UT System approval if the institution utilizes the standard template without making substantive modifications.
-Employment agreements, revisions and extensions with athletic directors and coaches with a total annual compensation of $250,000 or greater, but less than $1,000,000 must be submitted to the UT System Associate Vice Chancellor of Academic Affairs and Athletics Counsel for approval.
-Employment agreements, revisions and extensions with athletic directors and coaches with a total annual compensation of $1,000,000 or greater or those with proposed multiyear agreements totaling $1 million or greater, must be submitted for approval in compliance with Regents' Rules and Regulations, Rule 10501, Delegation to Act on Behalf of the Board.
-Please note these agreements must be submitted to the Executive Vice Chancellor for Academic Affairs for approval prior to the submission of the agreement to the Board of Regents.
+Employment agreements, revisions and extensions with athletic directors and coaches with a total annual compensation of $250,000 or greater, but less than $1,000,000 must be submitted to the Executive Vice Chancellor for Academic Affairs and UT System Office of General Counsel for approval.
+Employment agreements, revisions and extensions with athletic directors and coaches with a total annual compensation of $1,000,000 or greater must be submitted for approval in compliance with Regents' Rules and Regulations, Rule 10501, Delegation to Act on Behalf of the Board.
+Please note these agreements must be submitted to the Executive Vice Chancellor for Academic Affairs and UT System Office of General Counsel for approval prior to the submission of the agreement to the Board of Regents.

 6. Contracts with debt collection agencies for collection of debt owed to a UT institution: (a) should track the Model Collection Agency Contract to the extent possible; (b) must be approved by the Claims & Financial Litigation Section of OGC pursuant to its delegation under 1 Texas Administrative Code Section 59.2(c)(1); and (c) must be approved by the Texas Office of the Attorney General in accordance with §2107.003(b)(2), Texas Government Code.
 Contracts which deal with the billing or collection of fees for our health institutions must also be approved by the Executive Vice Chancellor for Health Affairs, per UTS155, Section 11. http://www.utsystem.edu/board-of-regents/policy-library/policies/uts155-policies-clinical-enterprise-business-operations